 If you aren’t feeding a crowd and have leftover polenta, line a loaf pan with plastic wrap and transfer the leftover polenta to the pan, cover it with the plastic wrap and pop it in the refrigerator to set.
 Stuffed French “toast”, anyone?
 Keep on the lookout – I’m going to have a killer recipe for you in another couple of days for those leftovers.
 In the meantime, grab a bowl, a splash of cream, some brown sugar and cinnamon, dig in and enjoy!

-2. When the milk and water mixture begins to boil add the salt and stir.
-Slowly add the polenta and water mixture, using a whisk to stir out any possible lumps.
+In a medium saucepan add the remaining 2 cups cold water and 2 cups whole milk.
+Bring to a low boil.
+Add salt and stir.
+Slowly add the cornmeal and water mixture, using a whisk to stir out any possible lumps.

 Once all of the cornmeal is added, turn the flame to low and simmer, stirring frequently, until the polenta has thickened.
 Depending on the coarseness of your meal, it may take 10-40 minutes.
 Once thickened, add sugar and vanilla extract.
 Sprinkle cinnamon in if you life.